 So far, my stack has evolved significantly:

-OSiOSAndroid (better would be GrapheneOS or actual Linux)
+| OS | iOS | Android (better would be GrapheneOS or actual Linux) |

-PhotosGoogle & Apple PhotosNextcloud Photos with AutoSync on Android
+| Photos | Google & Apple Photos | Nextcloud Photos with AutoSync on Android |

-• Nextcloud now serves as my unified hub for files, contacts, and cards.
+- Nextcloud now serves as my unified hub for files, contacts, and cards.

-• Moving away from scattered services eliminated the mental "switch cost," allowing for deeper focus, more intentional use of my technologies.
+- Moving away from scattered services eliminated the mental "switch cost," allowing for deeper focus, more intentional use of my technologies.

 Why Designers Should Contribute to Open Source

 Digital sovereignty is not just a technical requirement; it is a design principle.
-Many open-source projects (OSS) are powerful but lack "grandma-level usability" because they are built by developers for developers.
+Many open-source projects (OSS) are powerful but lack "grandparents-level usability" because they are built by developers for developers.
 Many tools in the open source world originated from someone who tried to fix a technical problem, not make it pretty for end users right away.
 This is a massive opportunity for our community.

-• Humanizing Infrastructure: We can bridge the gap between complex code and intuitive user experiences.
+- Humanizing Infrastructure: We can bridge the gap between complex code and intuitive user experiences.
 Submit an issue on GitHub, send feedback to the developers, or offer a UI mockup.
 By doing so, we make sovereign tools accessible to everyone, not just the tech-literate.

-• Long-term Skill Growth: Contributing to OSS allows us to shape the very tools we use, refining them to meet professional industry requirements rather than just following a vendor's roadmap.
+- Long-term Skill Growth: Contributing to OSS allows us to shape the very tools we use, refining them to meet professional industry requirements rather than just following a vendor's roadmap.

-• Democratic Design: Open-source platforms like Decidim enable publicly governed digital spaces.
+- Democratic Design: Open-source platforms like Decidim enable publicly governed digital spaces.
 Designers can help build these "digital commons" for democratic discourse.

 AI: The Tutor for Independence

-The "fear" of self-hosting—managing servers and fixing broken configs—is being dismantled by AI.
+The "fear" of self-hosting - managing servers and fixing broken configs - is being dismantled by AI.

-• AI Assistants: I now use AI as a technical curator to navigate complex setups.
+- AI Assistants: I now use AI as a technical curator to navigate complex setups.
 It helps bridge the literacy gap by explaining terminal commands or debugging local-first software.

-• No-Code Sovereignty: Tools like NocoBase or ToolJet allow designers to build internal tools visually while maintaining full data ownership on their own servers.
+- No-Code Sovereignty: Tools like NocoBase or ToolJet allow designers to build internal tools visually while maintaining full data ownership on their own servers.

 Low-Bar Entry: Try Managed, Then Own

-I grew up as a "Linux kid" and deployed web projects - the console and admin tasks are pretty familiar to me and LLMs combined with available documentation have become a great guidance for complex tasks.
+Since I grew up as a "Linux kid" and deployed web projects - the console and admin tasks are pretty familiar to me and LLMs combined with available documentation have become a great guidance for complex tasks.

-You don’t have to be a SysAdmin to start.
+BUT - You don’t have to be a SysAdmin to start.
 Nextcloud makes it easy to try a managed hosting variant where a provider handles updates and backups.
 This is the perfect "test drive" for designers.

 If managing hardware isn't your thing, it's totally possible to host your instance on providers like IONOS or Hetzner.
 You can check the Nextcloud website for partnering hosters that offer simple one-click setups.